-- 19.24 An employee is entitled to 2 days of unpaid carer's leave for each occasion (a permissible occasion) when a member of the employee's immediate family, or a member of the employee's household, requires care or support because of: - (a) a personal illness, or personal injury, affecting the member; or - (b) an unexpected emergency affecting the member. - 19.25 An employee may take unpaid carer's leave for a particular permissible occasion as: - (a) a single continuous period of up to 2 days; or - (b) any separate periods to which the employee and Delta Electricity agree. - 19.26 An employee cannot take unpaid carer's leave during a particular period if the employee could instead take paid personal/carer's leave.
+Entitlement to 19.24 An employee is entitled to 2 days of unpaid carer's leave for unpaid carer's each occasion (a permissible occasion) when a member of the leave employee's immediate family, or a member of the employee's household, requires care or support because of: a personal illness, or personal injury, affecting the (a) member: or (b) an unexpected emergency affecting the member.
+19.25 An employee may take unpaid carer's leave for a particular permissible occasion as: a single continuous period of up to 2 days; or (a) any separate periods to which the employee and Delta (b) Electricity agree.
+19.26 An employee cannot take unpaid carer's leave during a particular period if the employee could instead take paid personal/carer's leave.
+Notification 19.27 The notification requirements for unpaid Carer's Leave shall be the same as in 19.11 and 19.12 above.
+19.28 The following options may be exercised by employees to Other Options for